All Episodes

 We have populists.

-We have people who are gauging what the American people want, and they're in a race in both parties to give it to them.
+We have people who are gauging what the American people want, and they're in a race in both parties to give it to them, rather than to say, we can't do that.

 That's not what we do in this country.

-We're not gonna bail you out.
+We're not going to bail you out.

 You made a mistake.

-The American people don't want to go to war, fine, we won't go to war.
+The American people don't want to go to war.

-American people, the only thing, the only thing, two things.
+The only thing, the only thing, two things.

-The American people want lower gasoline, Democrats will not help you there.
+Democrats will not help you there.

-And if you want to get rid of illegal immigrant immigration and close the borders, Democrats will not help you there either.
+And if you want to get rid of illegal immigration and close the borders, Democrats will not help you there either.

-And this is gonna pay, we're gonna have a price to pay for this, and we will pay it.
+We're going to have a price to pay for this, and we will pay it.

-And somewhere down the road, there's going to be another conservative uprising to stop all this, because the direction this kind of populism and pandering is going to take the country will break it.
+And somewhere down the road, there's going to be another conservative uprising to stop all this, because the direction this kind of populism and pandering is going to take, the country will break it.

 And there's going to be a couple generations down the road that are going to see this coming, and they're not going to pay for it, and they're not going to take it anymore.

-These problems are simply passing them on to future generations so that people alive today will not have to deal with the very mess they created.
+So the problems that we face today, economically, and a government that's just out of control, too large, the people who have created these problems, the political class, both parties who've created these problems, these problems are simply passing them on to future generations so that people alive today will not have to deal with the very mess they created.

 Back after this.